Complex-Risk-Collective/.github/README.md

 - Responsivity - Identify methods that permit individuals and communities to create practicable knowledge amongst irreducible extreme uncertainty.
 - Openness – Knowledge and tools are shared as public goods.
 - Participation – Plural communities co-create insights and solutions.
-- Reflexivity – We design with awareness of uncertainty and systemic feedback.
+- Reflexivity – We design with awareness of uncertainty and systemic feedback and with knowledge of our own activities and interactions.
 - Ongoing - We resist hardened ideologies and strive to sustain an open and capacious conversation (dialectic) that can open new possibility and lead to adaptive capacity.
 - Commons Governance – Stewardship replaces ownership in sustaining shared capacity.
 - Flourishing – Science and technology are means toward societal and ecological well-being.